 Each poet-profile in The Light Within the Light is based on intimate personal interviews and explores the landscapes, lives, and artistic achievements of the poet.
 Several poems are woven into each essay, allowing the reader to experience the poet’s world in his or her own words.
 Since the paths of the four poets cross frequently, the essays “converse” with one another, layering the narrative.
 Detailed informational endnotes and a list of selected readings cite primary and secondary sources of interest for each poet, making the book useful to the lay reader and literary specialist alike.

-The book design is by Barry Moser, one of New England’s favorite artists and a wood engraver sensitive to poets and their works.
-He provides a full-page portrait of each of the four poets as well as spot illustrations of great beauty and charm.
+The book design is by Barry Moser, a wood engraver sensitive to poets and their works.
+He provides a full-page portrait of each of the four poets as well as spot illustrations.